makelinux/linkedin_client/README.md

 # LinkedIn_client
-Basic CLI LinkedIn client on python, without OAuth
+CLI LinkedIn client on python over http, without OAuth

 Features:
 * Logins to LinkedIn with registered e-mail as username and password